Grace Roosevelt

 Grace Walton Roosevelt (married name Appleton Clark) (June 3, 1867 – November 29, 1945) was an American tennis player of the end of the 19th century, born in Hyde Park, New York.

 Early life

-She was the daughter of John Aspinwall Roosevelt, an estate proprietor, and Ellen Murray Crosby.
+She was a daughter of John Aspinwall Roosevelt, an estate proprietor, and Ellen Murray Crosby.
 She started playing tennis with her sister Ellen in 1879 when her father installed a tennis court at their mansion.

 Career

 In 1889, she won the unofficial mixed doubles title at the U.S. National Championship with A.E.
 Wright.
 She won the doubles title in 1890 with her sister Ellen, defeating compatriots Margarette Ballard and Bertha Townsend in two sets.